davidschlegel/xps-9570-arch-docs/Arch_config.md

 #use libglvnd as a libgl provider since it is just a dispatch library (bridge) for mesa-libgl and nvidia-libgl
 #also install nvidia-utils
 sudo pacman -Syu nvidia-utils
+#and reboot.
+Testing with lscpi as above should now show the nvidia driver loaded.